 While studying literature and philosophy at Columbia University in New York, Ikimi took as many elective film classes as possible.
 In between his homework and exams he wrote the screenplay for Limbo.
 In 2002, using his credit cards and donations from family and friends, he raised $9,000 to make the film.
 “I was very young,” he says now.
 “I thought $9,000 was a lot of money to make a movie.”

 It turned out that $9,000 was the perfect amount of money to make that movie.
 Producing an intelligent feature on such a small budget brought international aclaim to the young writer/director/editor.
 Limbo was screened at the Cannes Film Market, in addition to opening the 2005 Taormina Film Festival.

 In 2007, back in London after graduating from Columbia, Ikimi began work on his next project.
 His script for what would become Legacy attracted a major star in Idris Elba.
 Once again, Ikimi raised the money to make the film, but this time he had more cash to play with – $500,000.
 Legacy premiered at Tribeca Film Festival in 2010 and went on to win several awards on the festival circuit.

 Ikimi’s third film brings him to Tribeca Film Festival for the second time.
 Nostradamus, a 25-minute short, was not intended for the festival circuit.
-“I made Nostradamus because I love film and I wanted to make something to entertain people and get back behind the camera myself,” Ikimi said.
+“I made Nostradamus because I love film and I wanted to make something to entertain people and get back behind the camera myself,” said Ikimi.